heavyind/vue-bi18n/README.md

 </bi18n>
 ```

 The appropriate greeting will be output based on which language you have currently set.
 It defaults to `languages[0]`, which is, in this case, `'en'`.
-Changing the current language is supported via calling `this.bi18n.set` on any Vue component.
+Changing the current language is supported via calling `this.bi18n.set` on any Vue component: `this.bi18n.set('fr')`.
 To get the current language, access `this.bi18n.language`.
 More methods and accessors are described under the API heading below.

 ### Using custom tags